GabrielXia/tracker8/README.md

 ### Development in Terasology telemetry system
 Goals in mind :
 - ****Users can disable all the metric tracking functions!****
-- The telemetry system should change code in terasology as little as possible
+- The telemetry system should change the code in terasology as little as possible
 - This system could also be used for terasology mobile version as well as DestinationSol